 - Unlimited time off: This is something many startups and even larger companies are starting to offer.
 Employees can take as much, or as little time off as their job permits, without worrying about PTO caps or tracking their remaining vacation days.
 Fostering trust among your employees does wonders for engagement and it also benefits employers as it has been suggested that employees may actually take less time off when they have unlimited PTO.

-This initiative allows employees to shadow their peers for a period of time.
+This company initiative allows employees to shadow their peers for a period of time.
 Business departments often get siloed and have little understanding as to what each other is doing.
 Shadow initiatives give everyone a chance to understand the roles of their collegues and see how their two positions can work together to achieve even better results.

 To keep it organized, allow one department to shadow each month.
 For example, in March, members of the marketing team will shadow whomever they want.
 Set your time period (4 hours, an afternoon), and ask each shadow pairing to come up with one way they can work together in the next month.

+Start ramping up your company initiatives to boost employee engagement and happiness.
 Employees will love spending time doing something new and the business will flourish as connections are made that take projects and ideas to the next level.